-Dual Credit Cooperative Agreements are aimed at providing a college-level learning experience for qualified students by enhancing the amount, level and diversity of learning in high school beyond the traditional secondary curriculum.
-Systemwide Transfer courses are especially encouraged.
+Concurrent Enrollment Partnerships are aimed at providing a college-level learning experience for qualified students by enhancing the amount, level and diversity of learning in high school beyond the traditional secondary curriculum.
+First year experience courses, performing and visual arts courses and advanced science, mathematics and language offerings not available in high school are especially encouraged.